 Security at Split

 Split accounts provide two-factor authentication, and administrators can view the 2FA status of any user at any time.
 Single sign-on is available via SAML and Google account sign-in.
-For users who create their own Split logins, passwords are stored using an industry-standard encrypted hash format and salted for increased customer data security.

 Role-based access controls, managed via groups, allow administrators to set permissions by-environment and by-feature for individuals and teams.